jupiter/simple-mock/README.md

 ### stub.callFn(fn)

 Configures this stub to call this function, returning its return value.
 Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

+### stub.callOriginal()

+Configures this stub to call the original, unstubbed function, returning its return value.
+Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

 ### stub.returnWith(val)